 Catch the scammer scam

-If you get a call from someone saying they are an officer at the Randwick Police Station and they want your help to catch a scammer, hang up – it’s a scam!
+If you get a call from someone saying they are an officer at a police station and they want your help to catch a scammer, hang up – it’s a scam!

 Numerous reports have been received recently by Consumer Protection where scammers pretend to be police and tell their targets that their bank accounts or credit cards have been compromised.